Achievable logoAchievable logo

 • Employer insolvency

-Under HIPPA, employers must make full health care coverage available immediately (upon eligibility) to newly hired employees who were previously covered by a group policy for at least 12 months, with no break in coverage greater than 63 days.
+Under HIPAA, employers must make full health care coverage available immediately (upon eligibility) to newly hired employees who were previously covered by a group policy for at least 12 months, with no break in coverage greater than 63 days.
 Coverage must be made available with no probationary, look back, or waiting periods.

 Consolidated Omnibus Budget Reconciliation Act (COBRA)